 Legend holds that the Devil is the offspring of Deborah Leeds, a mother of twelve.
-Upon discovering she was pregnant with her thirteenth child, circa 1730’s, Mrs. Leeds reportedly cursed “Let this one be the Devil!”
-Apparently, the dark lord obliged, as nine months later a monstrosity was born.
+Upon discovering she was pregnant with her thirteenth child, likely in the 1730s, Mrs. Leeds reportedly cursed, “Let this one be the Devil!”
+Apparently, the dark lord obliged as nine months later a monstrosity was born.
 The creature was said to be winged with a forked tail, cloven hooves, and a goat-like head.
 Upon exiting the womb, it thrashed around the room, lashing all those present with its tail, before escaping out the chimney and into legend.

-Interestingly, it wasn’t until the early 1800’s that sightings of what was then called the “Leeds Devil” began to occur.
-Revolutionary war hero, Commadore Stephen Decatur, claims to have fired a cannon at the beast, striking it to no effect.
+Interestingly, it wasn’t until the early 1800s that sightings of what was then called the “Leeds Devil” began to occur.
+Revolutionary war hero Commodore Stephen Decatur claims to have fired a cannon at the beast, striking it with no effect.
 In 1820, Joseph Bonaparte, elder brother of Napoleon, reported encountering the beast on a hunting trip in the Barrens.
-Countless other accounts site the creature terrorizing travelers or devouring livestock.
+Countless other accounts cite the creature terrorizing travelers or devouring livestock.

-The story begins in the late 1680’s with Daniel Leeds, a fierce loyalist and surveyor for the crown.
-He and his wife settled in the Egg Harbor area of the Pine Barrens, near what would become Leeds Point.
+The story begins in the late 1680s with Daniel Leeds, a fierce loyalist and surveyor for the crown.
+He and his wife settled in the Egg Harbor area of the Pine Barrens near what would become Leeds Point.
 Daniel Leeds fathered nine children there, drawing a curious parallel to the “Mother Leeds” legend.
 He was a prominent member of Quaker society, which had numerous settlements in the region at the time.
-In addition to land surveying, Leeds also authored almanacs, a practice that would become the source of intense controversy, causing him to be ostracized by the Quaker faith.
+In addition to land surveying, Leeds also authored almanacs.
+It was the publication of these almanacs that would be the source of intense controversy, leading to his being ostracized by the Quaker faith.

-During the writing of his almanacs, Daniel Leeds became increasingly interested in Astrology, Christian Mysticism, and other esoteric sciences.
-This was considered extremely blasphemous in Quaker society and when Leeds persisted in including those themes in his almanac, they branded him as evil and in league with Satan.
+While writing his almanacs, Daniel Leeds became increasingly interested in Astrology, Christian Mysticism, and other esoteric sciences.
+This was considered to be extremely blasphemous in Quaker society and, when Leeds persisted in including these themes in his almanac, they branded him as evil and in league with Satan.
 Coupled with his close relationship with the crown and the growing political divisions in the colonies, Leeds became somewhat of a pariah.

-In 1733, Benjamin Franklin, in his rival almanac, Poor Richard’s Almanak, lampooned Titan Leeds by using astrological references to predict Titan Leeds death, later that year.
+In 1733, Benjamin Franklin, in his rival publication, the Poor Richard’s Almanack, lampooned Titan Leeds by using astrological references to predict Leeds’ death later that year.
 The date came and passed with Titan remaining very much alive.
 This fact did not impede Franklin from publishing Leeds’ obituary in his next issue.
-When Titan Leeds protested, Franklin responded by accusing Leeds of being a ghost!
-This running joke evolved into stories of Titan Leeds’ ghost haunting the Pine Barrens, until Titan’s actual death a few years later.
-Franklin publicly commended the “ghost imposter” on ceasing the hoax, as a last jab in the rivalry.
+When Titan Leeds protested, Franklin responded by accusing him of being a ghost!
+This running joke evolved into stories of Leeds’ ghost haunting the Pine Barrens and continued until Titan’s actual death a few years later.
+Franklin publicly commended the “ghost imposter” on ceasing the hoax as a last jab in the rivalry.